The Plano Campus is closed through Sunday, March 14th due to weather damage. All classes

 Q: How to I apply for one of the Top Paper Awards?
 Do I have to submit my paper twice?

-Q: Do I have to pay for parking?
+Q: Do I have to pay for parking or registration?

 Q: What if I need special accommodations, like a sign language Interpreter?

 Q: What if I want to attend the conference but not present at it?
 Is that OK?
 A: Absolutely!
 You are encouraged to attend, enjoy the food, etc. even if you're not a presenter.